 How much does it cost?

-For most clients my fees are between £65 and £80 for each weekly 50-minute session.
+For most clients my fees are between £80 and £90 for each weekly 50-minute session.
+For couples and relationship therapy, it’s £130 for each 75-minute session.
 I do offer some low-cost sessions for those on low or no income, so if you’re interested in those let me know.

 Where does it happen?